STORY / GAMEPLAY

 Vietnam 1966.
-Your squad was returning back to the base from a routine mission in a helicopter.
-But 57 miles from home, your bird is shot down.
-You command a team of seven survivors from the heli crash, and your mission is to return home safe.
-Your quest is hard, as the territory is full of enemy VC patrols looking for you after their shot down success, booby traps and failing morale.
-Your team's supplies are limited, having a few hand grenades, limited bullets and food for 2 days only!
+Your squad flies back to the Base from a routine mission.
+But only 57 miles away from home your chopper is shot down.
+You command a team of seven survivors from this crash and your mission is to return home safe.
+Your quest is tough, as the territory is full of enemy VC patrols searching for you after their success in bringing down your chopper, booby traps and low morale.
+Your team's supplies are limited, having a few hand grenades, bullets and food for 2 days only!

 The game has a unique for its time gameplay.
 It is an icon based graphics adventure in which you guide your team across the main game map using a compass.
-The team walks at three different speeds: double march, normal and extreme caution.
-You'd better check your walking speed and assign scouting tasks to your members as there are several threats across your way, like booby traps which will probably hurt or kill you team members instantly.
+The team walks at three different paces: double march, normal and extreme caution.
+You'd better check your walking speed and assign scouting tasks as there are several threats across the way, like booby traps which will probably hurt or kill your team members instantly.

-You can also use recon info which will give you info for the land terrain-wise but not ...
-Charlie-wise!
+You can also use recon which will give you info for the land terrains!
 The enemy just pops up in small or large groups toting heavy enemy fire.
-And here comes the action sequences of that marvelous game;
+And here comes the action sequences of that marvelous game!

-There are several action scenes here.
-You might get across minefields, snipers, head-to-head combats and dealing with villagers.
-Minefields requires you to check the ground for explosives with bayonet and some slow digging before the time expires and get yourself killed instantly!
-You may also encounter unarmed close combat (ala beat em up) with VC soldier using only punches and kicking.
-Also, you will find yourself being pinned down by heavy enemy fire in which you must standing up to shoot or avoid or throw grenades and ducking to avoid enemy fire against VC groups and trying to be neither killed nor overrun;
+There are several action scenes.
+You might come across minefields, snipers, head-to-head combats and also deal with villagers.
+Minefields require you to check the ground for explosives with bayonets and some slow digging before the time expires!
+You may also encounter unarmed close combat (a la beat 'em up) with VC soldiers using your punches and kicks.
+Also, you will find yourself pinned down by heavy enemy fire in which you must duck to avoid or stand up to shoot or even throw grenades against the VC groups, trying not to be killed or overrun!

-But my best part is the sniper scene!
-Your squad is pinned down by enemy snipers fire, requiring the VC snipers to be located (being visually invisible and seeking their muzzle shot flush!) and disposed of.
+Actually, the most fun part is the sniper sequence!
+Your squad is pinned down by enemy snipers and asks you to spot their hideouts (since they are visually invisible and seeking their muzzle shot flush!) and kill them.
 Use you rifle scope to magnify the position of the enemy and shoot!

 The game also offers the ability to deal with local villagers.
-You may find villages in which you will have to question the locals for precious info by choosing an appropriate question from the 4 available at a time.
-You can also direct kill a villager as an (bad) example in order to get more.
-Be noted that some villagers might be VC who will surely try to give you wrong info (i.e. there are cases when searches at the village reveal VC tunnels, which you must destroy with grenade etc).
+You may find villages that you can correspond with for important info by choosing an appropriate question from the 4 available at a time.
+You can also directly kill a villager to threaten the others and gather more info.
+Be noted that some villagers may be VCs who will surely try to give you misleading info (i.e. there are cases when searches at the village reveal VC tunnels that you must destroy with grenades etc).

-Ok, the game is a joy to watch!
-It is full of still and animated screens with impressive details and 32 colors on screen for the Amiga version (16 for the ST and PC versions).
-Gameplay also offers several digitized sequences (video captured with The Vidi-Amiga, a video digitizer which connects to the parallel port of the Amiga and it is capable of capturing real-time video in up to 16 grey-scales, or color stills at up to 4096 colors).
-Note that, those scenes are missing on the Atari ST version.
-There are 28 intermediate scenes, 5 digitized sequences (Amiga /PC only) and 10 arcade or interactive sub-games.
-There is a lot to see, but it can get repetitive when meeting the same scenes time after time.
-But considering that this is a two-disk game for the Amiga, this is normal and well accepted!
+, a video digitizer that connects to the parallel port and is capable in capturing real-time videos with up to 16 grey-scales or color stills with up to 4096 colors).
+Note that, those scenes are missing from the Atari ST version.
+There are 28 intermediate scenes, 5 digitized sequences (Amiga / DOS only) and 10 arcade or interactive sub-games.
+There is a lot to see but it may get repetitive when experiencing the same scenes time after time.
+But considering that this is an only two floppy disks game, this is normal and well accepted!

-Sound is great too, offering an excellent in-game tune (when not in an action scene) as well as several sampled sound FX (i.e. explosions, gun fire, the metallic lock n load as the sniper force rounds into the breach etc).
+The game's sound is great too, including an excellent in-game tune (that keeps playing when not in an action scene) as well as several sampled sound effects (i.e. explosions, gun fire, the metallic lock n' load as the sniper force rounds into the breach etc).